-Frightened Rabbit singer missing
+Concern for missing indie band singer

 Concern for missing Frightened Rabbit singer

-The lead singer of Frightened Rabbit has been reported missing amid concerns for his welfare.
+The lead singer of indie band Frightened Rabbit has been reported missing amid concerns for his welfare.

 Scott Hutchison, 36, has not been seen since he left the Dakota Hotel in South Queensferry at 01:00 on Wednesday.